skip-mev/block-sdk/lanes/base/README.md

 proposals respectively.
 Configure the order of the lanes in the `PrepareProposalHandler` and `ProcessProposalHandler` to match the order of the lanes in the `LanedMempool`.
+4. Configure your `app.go` to include the following:

 ```golang
 import (